 Chairperson: Adakhan Madumarov

 Butun Kyrgyzstan is a nationalistic party popular in the south of the country, with a leader who previously served as the national security council chief under former President Kurmanbek Bakiyev.
-The party won 4.8 percent of the votes in the parliamentary elections of 2010, just below the threshold to gain any seats in the parliament.
+In 2015 Butun merged with the Emgek (Labor) party, but during the 2015 Parliamentary election they gained 6.18% of the votes, just below the 7% threshold and did not enter Parliament.

 Chairperson: Muktarbek Omurakunov